DataChefHQ/aws-data-landing-zone/docs/sop/Initial Setup.md

 1. Create two AWS accounts by following the steps in [Create an AWS Account](Create%20an%20AWS%20Account.md)
    1. Create a `Develop` account
    2. Create a `Production` account

+## (OPTIONALLY) Configure Slack in the Management and Audit Account

+If you specify notifications to be delivered to a Slack channel, a once-off setup is required to configure the Slack and AWS integration before specifying Slack channel details in the CDK.

+1. Log into the Management account and go to the AWS Chatbot service.
+Enable slack integration and follow the instructions to link the AWS Chatbot to your Slack workspace.
+2. Repeat for the Audit account.

+## Configure the CDK

+> [!WARNING]
+> OUTDATED

 1. Create a new CDK project and fill in account numbers and other relevant information.
 Ensure that the regions that you specify in the config aligns with what is CT.
 Ex:
    ```ts